-3It is useful to contrast the UQPE with estimates from the more familiar (conditional) quantile regression.
+$^{^{3}}$ It is useful to contrast the UQPE with estimates from the more familiar (conditional) quantile regression.
 The quantile regression provides us with an estimate of the the impact of minimum wages on, say, the 10th conditional quantile of family incomes.
 This tells us how the policy affects those with unusually low income within their demographic group, e.g., a college graduate with an income that is low relative to others in her educational category.
 However, here we are interested in the effect of the policy on those with low incomes in an absolute (or unconditional) sense, while controlling for covariates such as education.
 This is exactly what UQPE measures.

-0.407 for the 10th and 15th quantiles, respectively, and diminish close to zero by the 30th quantile.
+I find clear, positive effects of minimum wages on family incomes below the 20th quantile.
+The largest impact occurs at the 10th and 15th quantiles, where estimates from most specifications are statistically significant, and the long run minimum wage elasticities for these family income quantiles range between 0.152 and 0.430 depending on control sets.
+In the preferred (most saturated) specification, the family income elasticities with respect to the minimum wage are around 0.359 and 0.332 for the 10th and 15th quantiles, respectively, and diminish close to zero by the 30th quantile.
 Since the conventional income definition used for official poverty calculations does not include tax credits such as the Earned Income Tax Credit (EITC), or non-cash transfers such as Supplemental Nutritional Assistance Program (SNAP), I also estimate the impact using an expanded income definition.
-After accounting for tax credits and non-cash transfers, the minimum wage effect on the level of family incomes (i.e., the semi-elasticities) are about 72% as large for the bottom 30 percent of the distribution.
+After accounting for tax credits and non-cash transfers, the minimum wage effect on the level of family incomes (i.e., the semi-elasticities) are about 66% as large for the bottom 30 percent of the distribution.
 Overall, the evidence clearly points to at least moderate income gains for low income families resulting from minimum wage increases.
 At the same time, there is evidence for some substitution of government transfers with earnings as evidenced by the somewhat smaller income increase accounting for tax credit and non-cash transfers such as SNAP and EITC.
+The estimates are similar from the more recent period (e.g., post 1996) when the policy environment is more homogeneous following welfare reform and EITC expansion.

 While this paper substantially improves upon existing research on the topic of minimum wages, family income distribution and poverty, the existing research is consistent with the proposition that minimum wages likely reduce poverty.
-In online Appendix A, I quantitatively assess estimates from the 13 key papers in the literature by collecting or constructing nearly every minimum wage elasticity for the poverty rate from those studies for a variety of demographic groups 72 out of the 78 elasticities have a negative sign, and a simple average of the 78 elasticities produces a poverty rate elasticity of -0.18, while the average of the median elasticities from each study is -0.17.
-For the 8 of these 13 studies that actually report an estimate for overall poverty (as opposed to for narrower subgroups), the average of poverty rate elasticities is -0.13.
+In online Appendix A, I quantitatively assess estimates from the 13 key papers in the literature by collecting or constructing nearly every minimum wage elasticity for the poverty rate from those studies for a variety of demographic groups.
+72 out of the 78 elasticities have a negative sign, and a simple average of the 78 elasticities produces a poverty rate elasticity of -0.18, while the average of the median elasticities from each study is -0.17.
+For 8 of the 13 studies that actually report an estimate for overall poverty (as opposed to narrower subgroups), the average of poverty rate elasticities is -0.13.
 These averages are broadly consistent with the range of findings in this paper in pointing toward a poverty reduction effect of minimum wages, though they tend to be smaller in magnitude than what I find.